Accessibility in Blazor TimePicker

-The web accessibility makes web applications and its content more accessible to people with disabilities without any barriers.
-It especially tracks the dynamic value changes and DOM changes.
+Web accessibility makes web applications and their content more accessible to people with disabilities by removing barriers that can prevent interaction.
+The TimePicker is designed to surface dynamic value changes and DOM updates to assistive technologies in a predictable way.

-The Blazor TimePicker component followed the accessibility guidelines and standards, including ADA, Section 508, WCAG 2.2 standards, and WCAG roles that are commonly used to evaluate accessibility.
+The Blazor TimePicker component follows accessibility guidelines and standards, including ADA, Section 508, WCAG 2.2 standards, and WCAG roles that are commonly used to evaluate accessibility.

 The accessibility compliance for the Blazor TimePicker component is outlined below.